Polymer/polymer-project.org/app/_blog/2016-10-10-get-ready-for-summit.md

 ---
+layout: post
 title: "Get Ready for the Polymer Summit 2016"
+published: 2016-10-10
+author: polymer-team
+description: "We're ready for Polymer Summit 2016, are you?
+Here are the latest event details."
+tags:
+- blog
+- announcements
 ---

 The Polymer Summit is almost here!
 We’ll kick off live from Tobacco Dock, London at 10:00AM GMT this coming Monday, October 17th.
 To get the most out of the event, make sure to check out the speaker list and talk schedule on our [site](https://www.polymer-project.org/summit/schedule).